 Our service this Sunday begins at 10:00 a.m.
 You can participate in person or connect with our community online via the live stream.
 The link is available here.

-.
+Our reader this week is Linda Cliff.
 The Scripture readings are:

 Our Wednesday Study on the Letter to the Ephesians will resume on Wednesday, February 11.
 Classes are held at 10:00 a.m. and 7:00 p.m. and you are welcome to join either.
-Our next session begins the second chapter of the Epistle
+Our next session begins the second chapter of the Epistle.

-Our next Sunshine Lunch will take place on Monday, February 16 at noon.
+Our next Sunshine Lunch will take place on Monday, February 16, at noon.
 The theme will be ‘Valentines’.
-In order that we may prepare for the right numbers, please, sign-up by February 9.
+In order that we may prepare for the right numbers, please, sign-up by February 8.

-Little Qualicum Falls Provincial Park June 8–12
+Little Qualicum Falls Provincial Park on June 8–12

-Rathtrevor Provincial Park July 15–30
+Rathtrevor Provincial Park on July 15–30

-Rathtrevor Provincial Park July 30--August 3
+Rathtrevor Provincial Park on July 30--August 3

 For inquiries please contact the Camp VIP Registrar at jermareng@outlook.com